-- a) Laboratory sessions: Compulsory attendance.
+a) Laboratory sessions: Compulsory attendance.
 The sessions cover the knowledge acquired in the theoretical part of the course.
 Problems or practical cases that link theory with practice will also be resolved.
-There are two marks: the first comprises the assessment of activities carried out until midcourse (ML1), the second those made in the second half of the course (ML2).
-Each mark, ML1 and ML2, represents, the 25% of the final grade of the student (50% overall).
-For each of the sections the following evaluation resources are used: - i) Worksheets (HT): In order to promote the ongoing monitoring and formative student feedback, students grouped in pairs or individually, have to deliver after each lab session a worksheet in which the main results are stated. - ii) Lab.
-Deliverable (E): After each lab. half (E1 for the first, E2 for the second), students will deliver a document describing all analysis, simulations and problems. - iii) Laboratory tests (PL): Individual practical cases to solve using simulation tools.
+There are two marks: the first comprises the assessment of activities carried out until midcourse (PRL1), the second those made in the second half of the course (PRL2).
+Each mark, PRL1 and PRL2, represents, the 25% of the final grade of the student (50% overall).
+For each of the sections the following evaluation resources are used:

+i) Worksheets or Laboratoy Practices (PL): In order to promote the ongoing monitoring and formative student feedback, students grouped in pairs or individually, have to deliver after each lab session a worksheet in which the main results are stated.
+These deliveries can be substituted by oral questions on the developed work.

+ii) Lab.
+Deliverable (EL): After each lab. half (EL1 for the first, EL2 for the second), students will deliver a document describing all analysis, simulations and problems.

+iii) Laboratory tests (TCL): Individual practical cases to solve using simulation tools.

-The mark in each of the halves, ML1 and ML2, is the average mark of the deliverables together with a continuous evaluation mark, pondered by the laboratory tests PL1 and PL2.
+The mark in each of the halves, PRL1 and PRL2, will be the average mark of all the marks in PL, EL and TCL.

-b) Mid-term evaluation tests (PEI), divided into two terms: the first comprises the tests until mid-course (PEI1: 25% of the final grade of the student); the second covers made from mid to end of the year (PEI2: 25% of the final grade of the student).
+b) Mid-term evaluation tests (PEI), divided into two terms: the first comprises the tests until midcourse (PEI1: 25% of the final grade of the student); the second covers made from mid to end of the year (PEI2: 25% of the final grade of the student).
 These tests consist of questions (analysis and/or synthesis) regarding specific aspects of the syllabus covered by the lectures and exercises.